carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 Books & Bagels event today!
 It went so well!!
 Then we had a librarian meeting, so it's 4pm now and I probably won't get much done.
 I'm going to at least change the permissions on the actions folder.

 **OMG** all I did was move etcher to /usr/bin and rename it etcher instead of etcher.AppImage, then removed the `org.xfce.skexec.etcher.policy` file from the `polkit-1/actions` directory and it FLASHED THE SD CARD.
 So excited right now, y'all.

+## 15 aug

+First thing this morning, I rolled out the TV and got the raspi hooked up to the screen so I could pop in the SD card and zip on along with this ssh/auto-upgrade stuff... but I got the same kernel panic error as I did last time!

+I'm going to try reformatting and flashing an older kernel version.
+I'm pretty sure the version I have currently in production is 4.14.3- and this one is 4.14.50, so maybe that's the problem.
+Or maybe I bricked the SD card with some nonsense I've been trying lately.
+Who's to say?
+I do have the SD card Jonathan sent me, but I 'd rather not accidentally brick his card, too, so I'll keep on keeping on for now.